ECS40Davis/P5/README.md

 NEW CLASSES: CityList and CityNode
   CityNode contains City and CityNode*
   CityList will be a friend to the CityNode class (im not sure what it means to be a friend?)
-  Add a copy constructor to City class for CityNode constructor to work
-    remember to initialize!
+                **just learned what friend is.
+If classA is friend of classB, A can access B's private stuff** Add a copy constructor to City class for CityNode constructor to work remember to initialize!
   CityList contains CityNode* named head, CityNode* named tail, and an int named count